dcapeans/pokedex-api/README.md

 ```bash
 npm i
 ```
-5. Create a PostgresSQL database "your_database_dev"
+5. Create a PostgresSQL database
 6. Create a .env file and config it with your database URL
 7. Create tables and seed the database, it may take a couple minutes to seed
 ```bash